 Liquidity Pool Taxes

-There are many other advantages to providing liquidity, but for the purposes of this guide, it’s important to note that there are taxable consequences for both being an LP and using a DeFi platform for trades.
+There are many other advantages to providing liquidity, but for the purpose of this guide, it’s important to note that there are taxable consequences for both being an LP and using a DeFi platform for trades.

-It is also important to note that the IRS has not issued specific guidance for DeFi taxes, so this article bases DeFi tax treatment off of existing crypto tax guidance.
+It is also important to note that the IRS has not issued specific guidance for DeFi taxes, so this article bases DeFi tax treatment on existing crypto tax guidance.
 We will update this article as we learn more.
 The treatments below represent the most conservative approach based on current IRS guidelines regarding similar transactions.

-How Are DeFi Transactions Taxed?
+How Are DeFi Transactions Taxed: DeFi Tax Guidelines

 At a high level, cryptocurrencies are treated as property by the IRS and all the general rules applicable to property apply to cryptocurrency transactions.
-Every time you spend, sell, or exchange cryptocurrency, there is a taxable event.
+Every time you sell, spend, or exchange cryptocurrency, there is a taxable event.

 Below, we cover the types of DeFi transactions we commonly see, and how we treat each one for tax purposes.

-DeFi Lending Taxes
+DeFi Tax on Lending Crypto

 Our take: This is a taxable event.
-Jim is disposing of his original ETH and receiving a new crypto token called cETH in a 1:1 trade.
-Crypto-to-crypto trades are taxable according to the IRS (A15).
-Additionally, when Jim receives his collateral back later, he does not receive the same exact ETH coin he deposited.
-This could mean a sale of Jim’s original ETH in the eyes of the IRS.
+Jim is getting rid of his original ETH and receiving cETH, a new crypto token in a 1:1 trade.
+All crypto-to-crypto trades are taxable as per the IRS (A15).
+Additionally, Jim gets back his collateral later on but it’s not the ETH coin he deposited.
+This means his original ETH has been sold in the IRS’s eyes.
 As a result, Jim would report $80 ($100 – $20) worth of capital gains from the transactions.

-Sometimes protocols require you to wrap coins before they can be deposited into a specific blockchain’s smart contract.
-For example, BTC operates on the Bitcoin blockchain, not on Ethereum.
-Therefore, to use bitcoin with Ethereum-based DeFi platforms, you can “wrap” BTC using a protocol like Ren, which essentially locks your BTC in escrow in exchange for an ERC-20 token version of your BTC called wBTC, or Wrapped Bitcoin.
+Sometimes protocols require you to “wrap” coins before they can be deposited into a specific blockchain’s smart contract.
+For example, the operation of BTC is not on Ethereum but on Bitcoin.
+Therefore, in order to use Bitcoin with DeFi-based Ethereum platforms, you need to “wrap” BTC by using the Ren protocol.
+This essentially locks the BTC in escrow for an exchange of the ERC-20 token version of BTC, called the wBTC (Wrapped Bitcoin).

-An analogy to wrapping in the non-crypto world is a cashier’s check.
+An analogy to “wrapping” in the non-crypto world is a cashier’s check.
 It represents the value of dollars in your bank and whoever gets their hands on your cashier’s check owns the right to the underlying money in the bank.

 It can also be argued that this is not a taxable sale of the BTC to receive wBTC.
-The intention of wrapping a coin is to add additional functionality to use the BTC on the ETH blockchain.
+The intention of wrapping a coin is to add additional functionality to use BTC on the ETH blockchain.
 You should be prepared to defend this intent to the IRS, however.

-Let’s say Sara borrows 50 DAI which is worth $50 ($1 x $50)
+Let’s say Sara borrows 50 DAI that is worth $50 ($1 x $50)

 When you borrow funds from a DeFi protocol, you have to pay interest to the platform.
 Interest expense charged on loans is one of the main sources of income for DeFi platforms.
-The deductibility of this interest expense depends on the use case of the loan proceeds.
-If the borrowed funds are used to buy a personal asset such as a new vehicle, that interest expense is considered personal so it is not deductible.
+The deductibility of this interest expense depends entirely on the purpose of the loan proceeds.
+Here are two plausible scenarios:

+- If the funds borrowed are used to purchase a personal asset such as a new vehicle, then the interest expense is considered private which is why it is not deductible.

 Chris receives 0.1 ETH as interest for providing liquidity on Uniswap.
 At the time of the receipt, 1 ETH is worth $200.